Versus (The Haunted album)

-Versus is the sixth studio album by Swedish metal band The Haunted.
+Versus is the sixth studio album by Swedish heavy metal band The Haunted.
 It was released on 17 September 2008.
-This marks a return to their aggressive sounds in the previous albums after their experimental fifth album The Dead Eye.
+It marked a return to the aggressive sound from previous albums after their experimental fifth album The Dead Eye.
 All instruments were recorded live like their debut album, The Haunted, and solos and vocals were added once they had the songs down.
-The album is more or less about the decadence of mankind as last two songs "Faultline" and "Imperial Death March" point it out.
+The album is more or less about the decadence of mankind as the last two songs "Faultline" and "Imperial Death March" point out.